bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/ios-code-signing-troubleshooting.md

 Also note that multiple URLs can be specified for both the certificate and profile inputs.
 Make sure you separate them with a pipe (`|`) character.

-## The iOS Auto Provision Step fails
+## The **iOS Auto Provision with App Store Connect API** Step fails

-The **iOS Auto Provision** Step manages your provisioning profiles for you: it downloads the profiles from the Apple Developer portal and installs them for you.
+The **iOS Auto Provision with App Store Connect API** Step manages your provisioning profiles for you: it downloads the profiles from the Apple Developer portal and installs them for you.
 Here's what you can do if this Step fails:

 * If you are trying to use it with a Xamarin app, you will have to swap it for the **Certificate and profile installer** Step.
 Automatic provisioning is not supported for Xamarin apps.
 * Before trying to use this Step, generate an .ipa file locally - with the same export method you want to use on Bitrise - to ensure that the profiles are uploaded to the Apple Developer portal.